pyrk/pyrk/doc/overview.rst

 The Future
 -----------

+Soon, a finite volume model will be added to PyRK to represent components that are not well approximated by the lumped capacitance assumption.

 Our target audience is anyone interested in conducting analyses of nuclear reactor safety.
 In the short term, we hope that users will add material